Why MCT Oil is a Great Carrier for CBD

 CBD and MCT Oil

 CBD or cannabidiol is now a part of every wellness enthusiasts arsenal.
-The supplement is commonly used for immune support, general wellness or more targeted concerns like inflammation, pain, anxiety and more.
+It is commonly used for immune support, general wellness or more targeted concerns like inflammation, pain, stress and more.
 MCT is often the carrier of choice for CBD.
 That is because it enhances CBDs bioavailability (the amount of the compound that makes it to your bloodstream after consumption).

 But when CBD is emulsified in MCT Oil, it moves through the digestive system much faster, since MCTs don’t need bile salts to be digested.
 They reach the liver quickly and can metabolize almost immediately since the body treats them like carbohydrates and not fats.
 This increases the amount of CBD that reaches the bloodstream, as opposed to any other oil that would take longer to break down.
 To further increase the bioavailability, a nano-emulsification process can be used to make each molecule of CBD around 25 nanometers in size.
 The smaller the molecule, the easier it is for it to enter the bloodstream.